justinmahar/gatsby-starter-mdx-launchpad/README.md

 The only frontmatter you need for new pages is a `title`.
 This will cause a new page with your MDX markdown to generate at `/new-page`.

-You can optionally provide a `slug` for the URL, and if unspecified, a lowercase slug will be automatically created from the title.
-All non-alphanumeric characters in the slug will be replaced with dashes.
+You can optionally provide a `slug` for the URL, and if unspecified, a SEO-friendly slug will be automatically created from the title.
+See the [SEO section](#slugs-and-stop-words) for how this works.

-See below for all frontmatter options, including `slug`, `seo`, and more.
+See below for all [frontmatter options](#included-frontmatter), including `slug`, `seo`, and more.

 ## Adding Blog Posts